MYAzrak/FifthElementInterviews/README.md

 1. Implement a check to ensure the candidate chooses 'Entire Screen' for screen recording.
 2. Create a step-by-step guide for screen recording and transitioning to fullscreen mode.
-3. Add a pre-interview check for proper functioning of the candidate's microphone and camera, including visual mic levels similar to Microsoft Teams.
+3. Add a pre-interview check for proper functioning of the candidate's microphone and camera, including visual mic levels.